OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlInstancerGeometry.md

           | instance level 4 = 4

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Level of this instance.
+        <p class="scene-class-attr-comment">Level of this instance.
 This level can be referenced in TransformSpaceMap to allow for transforming data to/from the local space of each instance this instancer produces.</p>

     </p>